BashayerNouri/catch_me_if_you_can/05_making_the_game/02_python_2_for_loop.md

+﻿<br>

-﻿We are going to do improvements to the code.
+First, we are going to do improvements to the code.
 But before improving the code, you need to understand the `for` loop.

 ## What is for loop in Python?